 The SMC will continue to stay abreast of science, health and engineering stories in the news, through media monitoring and working closely with scientists, press officers and journalists.
-We will continue to respond to breaking news stories in which the scientific community can provide journalists with quick and easy access to the best available evidence.
-We will also continue to proactively gather comments on new studies being published and run briefings on significant and complicated research to help ensure accurate and measured coverage in the media.
+We will continue to respond to breaking news stories in which the scientific community can provide journalists with quick and easy access to the best available evidence and also proactively gather comments on new studies and run briefings on significant new research and subjects that are big topics in the news.